Live Resin is a Superior Cannabis Concentrate

-The thing that sets live cannabis concentrate products apart is that they go through an extraction process that maintains the integrity of the terpenes and cannabinoid profiles of the live plant.
-Keeping the plant structure intact is a benefit to the consumer who seeks therapeutic results.
+What sets live cannabis concentrate products apart from other concentrates is the way they are prepared.
+The live resin extraction process maintains the integrity of the terpene and cannabinoid profiles of the live plant.
+Keeping the plant structure intact is a benefit to any consumer seeking therapeutic results.

-Live resin originated in Colorado and is known for its high terpene levels and strong aroma.
-The extraction process it goes through involves frozen fresh bud and very low processing temperature.
-This technique leaves the terpenes behind so that they can interact with the rest of the cannabinoids to provide a much richer experience overall.
+The live resin extraction method first originated in Colorado.
+Live resin concentrates are known for their high terpene levels, resulting in products with distinctively strong aromas.
+The live resin extraction process involves freezing fresh bud and processing it at a very low temperature.
+This technique leaves the terpenes behind so that they are able to interact with the cannabinoids, ultimately providing a much richer experience overall.

-Live resin comes in a variety of different product types related to their viscidity.
-Sauces, saps, butters, waxes, and shatter are examples of live resin products that can be found at the dispensary for vaping or smoking.
+Live resin comes in a variety of different product types related to their respective viscosities.
+Sauce, sap, butter, wax, sugar, and shatter are all examples of live resin products that can be found at your local dispensary.
+These sticky, golden substances can be vaporized using oil cartridges or dab rigs, or they can mixed with regular flower for a more potent smoking experience.
 Even though live resin has the capacity to maintain the terpene profile of the cannabis plant, it is only as good as the marijuana it begins with.
-In addition, some live resins isolate particular terpenes while letting the rest go to waste to achieve a particular outcome.
+In addition, some live resin manufacturers preserve particular terpenes while letting the rest go to waste.

-A subset of live resins is full spectrum products that contain all of the terpenes and cannabinoids the plant has to offer.
-Full spectrum products have been extracted from the raw trichome of the cannabis plant.
-The trichome is where the terpenes and cannabinoids reside and utilizing it in its raw form maintains the whole plant structure.
-The full spectrum process separates the cannabis compounds from fats and lipids leaving behind a super clean medicinal arsenal of intact compounds.
+Full-spectrum extracts are one subset of live resin products that contain all of the terpenes and cannabinoids a particular strain has to offer.
+Full-spectrum products are extracted using the raw trichomes of the cannabis plant.
+Trichomes are tiny, glassy, bead-like formations on the cannabis bud.
+These resinous deposits are where terpenes and cannabinoids reside.
+Furthermore, utilizing them in their raw form maintains the whole composition of the plant.
+The full-spectrum extraction process separates these cannabis compounds from fats and lipids, leaving behind an ultra-clean medicinal arsenal of intact compounds.

-Some full spectrum products have been produced out of dry plant material which can result in the loss of some of the terpenes.
-These products will be labeled “whole plant full spectrum” and aren’t to be confused with the live resin full spectrum concentrates.
+Some full-spectrum products are produced using dry plant material, which can result in the loss of some terpenes.
+These products will be labeled full-spectrum whole-plant concentrates and are not to be confused with full-spectrum live resin concentrates.

-Understanding that cannabis concentrates go through different extraction processes to make it to market is the initial step to knowing what to look for at the local dispensary.
+Understanding that cannabis concentrates go through different extraction processes is an initial step towards knowing what to look for at your local dispensary.
 Finding products that celebrate the cannabis plant in its entirety is the goal.
-These will be labeled with the words live resin or full spectrum and your budtender is always available to explain the nuances of each, so reach out to them for guidance.
+These will be labeled with the words live resin or full-spectrum.
+When in doubt, your budtender is always available to explain the nuances of each, so don’t hesitate to reach out to them for guidance.